 The Emergency Ultrasound Fellowship Program is a one year program designed to give graduates of emergency medicine residency programs the skills and knowledge to become ultrasound program directors and leaders in the field of emergency ultrasound.
 There are four components to the fellowship program:

 1. Learning image acquisition and interpretation skills for both basic and advanced emergency and point of care ultrasound applications;

 2. Understanding the information technology applications required to run an emergency ultrasound program and how to best utilize them for image archiving and quality assurance;

-- Understanding the state of emergency ultrasound research by participating in monthly ultrasound journal club activities and developing an independent research project from its inception to publication;
+3. Understanding the state of emergency ultrasound research by participating in weekly ultrasound journal club activities and developing an independent research project from its inception to publication;

 4. Developing lecturing and teaching skills by developing an emergency ultrasound lecture portfolio and contributing to the program’s educational mission.